Alumni Association Board of Directors

 Student Clubs/Orgs: Nexxus Step Team, Dance Company, a few Harlequin shows, and Black Student Union.
 I was a facilitator for Campus Conversations on Race and ALANA Club Council.
 I also served as an Orientation Leader and a Peer Advisor.

-"Connecting alumni to current students attending MCLA is what I want to accomplish on the board this year.
-During my years at MCLA, I had very few connections with alumni and I often wonder what my life would be like if I connected early and often to Alumni that look like me.
-There were very few positions I saw myself in, but there were people that came into my life that have taught me I can do anything I set my mind to.
+"Connecting alumni to current students attending MCLA is what I want to accomplish on the board.
+During my years at MCLA, I had very few connections with alumni and I often wonder what my life would be like if I connected early and often to alumni who look like me.
+There were very few positions I saw myself in, but there were people that came into my life who have taught me I can do anything I set my mind to.
 I want to create this opportunity for students now.

-I will be doing this with the lens of diversity and inclusion.
-Creating and opening up opportunities for students of color to establish a sense of belonging at MCLA.
-Showing POCs that, Yes, we also work in companies, own businesses, and have graduate degrees.
-We have a great Black Alumni network to show off and it's time to showcase our talent."
+I will be doing this through the lens of diversity and inclusion, creating and opening up opportunities for students of color to establish a sense of belonging at MCLA.
+Showing POC that, yes, we also work in companies, own businesses, and have graduate degrees.
+We have a great Black alumni network to show off and it's time to showcase our talent."

 THERESA O'BRYANT '86